 The subtitle of SchoolAdvancement.com is “Systems Thinking to Assist Schools Form a Firm Financial Foundation.”
 Systems thinking is essential today since nothing happens in a vacuum.
 In fact, it has been said that nature abhors a vacuum, and will find something with which to fill it.
 Since nature is composed of many systems (such as atmosphere, biosphere, hydrosphere, and lithosphere), it makes sense that any type of change in a system will have an effect on another system, and a change to any element of a system will have an effect on the whole system.

-That’s a very convoluted way of saying that a change will lead to another change.
+That’s a very convoluted way of saying that even just changing one thing will lead to another change.

 As for the financial state of our schools, WAY too many people think that doing more fundraising will save their school.
 That’s a very “linear” way of thinking.
 Raise more money, school survives.
 Unfortunately, and let me be clear about this, it doesn’t work that way – even though schools have been trying to make it work for the past 30+ years!
 While fundraising is still necessary during the change to a development mindset, fundraising is characterized by its short-term nature.
 Sell a hoagie (or grinder or hero), keep some of the revenue as income; sell some candy, keep some of the revenue as income; sell some popcorn or fruit, keep some of the revenue as income.
 Note that all of these activities have an element of “sales” involved.